anandramdeo-df/df-documents/README.md

 - Capture Document from Front and Back
 - Crop with Auto-Edge-Detection

-This SDK is created to capture the snapshot of document via scan mode, even you get the functionality of auto-edge-detection, so that you can crop the images more accurately.
+Sole purpose of this SDK is to capture the snapshot of document via scan mode, even you get the functionality of auto-edge-detection, so that you can crop the images more accurately.

 <b>You can achieve the functionality with easy integration of following steps:</b>